Practical Guide to Maintaining and Using Power Banks.

 Once the charging process has begun, you can continue using your phone if necessary, but it’s better to let the device rest, especially if you want a faster, more efficient charge.
 Charging your phone while it’s in use (especially for gaming or streaming) generates additional heat, which can increase wear on both devices over time.
 Also, keep an eye on the temperature of the phone and power bank during charging.
 If either one becomes unusually warm, disconnect them immediately and let both cool down before attempting to charge again.
 Excessive heat is one of the biggest threats to lithium-ion battery health. - Step 5: Disconnect When Fully Charged.

 When your phone reaches full charge, it’s good practice to unplug it from the power bank, especially if you’re not using a modern model with automatic shut-off.
 While today’s smartphones generally manage battery input intelligently, keeping them connected to a live power source for extended periods can contribute to gradual battery degradation over time.
 Most quality power banks have built-in protection features like overcharge protection, but not all budget models do.
-If you’re unsure whether your power bank includes these features, it’s safer to disconnect once your phone is fully charged.
+If you’re unsure whether your power bank includes these features, it’s safer to disconnect once your phone is fully charged. - Packaging.

 How To Charge A Power Bank?